jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-andy-ef-on.md

 description: TBC
 featuredImage: /img/11227511_10152976422380997_4527504006064448414_n.jpg
 ---
-Before his WeLove headliner, the Sydney favourite joined us for a chat on his musical background and involvement with Return to Rio and Forbidden TØNË.
+Before his WeLove headliner, the Sydney favourite joined Rave Raviewz for a chat about his musical background and involvement with Return to Rio and Forbidden TØNË.

 **RR: Hey Andy.
 We gather that your love for music started with playing the piano.
 Was it an easy transition into DJing?**